kip-dk/angular-xrm-webresource/README.md

 Next step is to deploy the application so it can run under Dynamics 365 as a WebResource.
 This is actually quite simple, because the only thing we need to do is to create a build, and then upload the files in the build as WebResources in our Dynamics 365 solution.
 As our project grows in size this can become a time consuming task due to the amount of files that must be uploaded and managed individually.
-Luckily the dynamics 365 SDK allow us to automate the process.
+Luckily the Dynamics 365 SDK allow us to automate the process.
 Below I will take you through the process – step by step, however the Deploy command line tool actually contains all the code for a fully automated process.
 So if you are a lucky rider, you might just dive directly into the code.

 ### But first we need to to establish a build process

 An angular project is basically just a bunch of html, css and typescript files.
 Alle these files need to be compiled into a workable web solution to be deployed under Dynamics 365.
 Dynamics 365 do understand html and css, but there is no direct support for typescript.
-The angular cli build process it the perfect tool to prepare files for upload.
+The angular cli build process is the perfect tool to prepare files for upload.
 Below the manual process for creating a production ready build.

 Open a command line tool and navigate to your angular page folder